DavidT3/DAXA/paper/paper.md

 # Future Work

+The most significant new features implemented in [Daxa]{.smallcaps} will be new mission classes added when new X-ray telescope archives become available, or one of the existing missions that we have not yet implemented is added (for instance _XMM_ observations taken whilst slewing).
+We will also seek to include support for more telescope-specific cleaning methods taken from their backend software; additionally we wish to implement our own generic processing and cleaning techniques where possible, applicable to multiple missions.
+We also aim to include source detection capabilities; specifically techniques that are generally applicable to multiple missions whilst taking into account instrument-specific effects.

 # Acknowledgements
 DT and MD are grateful for support from the National Aeronautic and Space Administration Astrophysics Data Analysis